 - Click Create Internal Group.

 - Give your group a meaningful name.

-- Choose one or more group types (defined below).
+- Choose one or more group types, as listed in the following chart.

 |Group Type||Use Case|

 |User Event Group||Used for verifying events or logs from your test device.|

 |Content Test Group||A similar concept to Test Lists.
 Can be used across push, email, and in-app messages to send a rendered copy of the message.|

 |Seed Group||Automatically sends a copy of the email to everyone the Seed Group upon send.|